crr0tz-4-d1nn3r/CTFs/docs/index.rst

 ..
-CTF Docs documentation master file, created by sphinx-quickstart on Mon Feb 21 20:11:27 2022.
+CTF's documentation master file, created by sphinx-quickstart on Mon Feb 21 20:11:27 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CTF Docs's documentation!
+Welcome to CTF's documentation!
 ====================================

 .. toctree::